-'''

-pal3<CR> (see page 90)
+pal3<CR> (see page 82)

-'''

-The system should respond with a lower case prefix character, then the board address followed by a greater than symbol ('>') and then a 5 digit number (or 10 digit if you have the 32-bit option installed).
+The system should respond with a lower-case prefix character, then the board address followed by a greater than symbol ('>') and then up to a 10-digit number.
 The last digit of the number tells you the current state (logic level) of the sensor.
 If it is deactivated it should come back with a '1', and if it is activated it should come back with as a '0'.

-If you need to invert the active signals for the Home and/or Limit sensors, refer to the 'N' command description on page 76.
+If you need to invert the active signals for the Home and/or Limit sensors, refer to the 'N' command description on page 66.